-The risk management process is consistent within the Group, including Bank Handlowy in Warsaw S.A. and its Subsidiaries (Dom Maklerski Banku Handlowego S.A., Handlowy Leasing S.A.), and exclude special purpose vehicles, companies in the process of liquidation, as well as units not conducting current, statutory activity.
+The risk management process is consistent within the Group, including Bank Handlowy in Warsaw S.A. and its Subsidiaries (Dom Maklerski Banku Handlowego S.A., Handlowy Leasing Sp. z o.o.), and exclude special purpose vehicles, companies in the process of liquidation, as well as units not conducting current, statutory activity.

 The aim of the risk management strategy of the Bank is to take a balanced risk with shared responsibility, without forsaking individual accountability.
-Taking a balanced risk means proper identification, measurement and risk aggregation, and the establishment of limits with full understanding of both the macroeconomic environment, the profile of the Group's activity, requirement to meet regulatory standards, strategic and business objectives within available resources, capital and liquidity, maximizing return on capital employed.
+Taking a balanced risk means proper identification, measurement and risk aggregation, and the establishment of limits with full understanding of both the macroeconomic environment, the profile of the Group's activity, requirement to meet regulatory standards, as well as strategic and business objectives within available resources, capital and liquidity, maximizing return on capital employed.